 To create alternative dietary iodine sources for people who don’t eat bread, manufacturers have the opportunity to use iodised salt in other foods.
 The voluntary fortification permissions in the Code allow manufacturers to add iodised salt to bread mixes and other foods if they wished, but labelling requirements must be adhered to in that regard.

 Iodised salt must be listed in the ingredient list of food labels where it has been used.
-Unpackaged bread and bread that is made and/or packaged at the point of sale is not required to be labeled.
+Unpackaged bread and bread that is made and/or packaged at the point of sale is not required to be labelled.
 However, this information may be available on request.

 Based on all available scientific evidence, adding iodised salt to bread is safe for the whole population.